What can be included in Skilled Worker’s minimum salary

 On 1/12/2020 the Skilled Worker visa replaced the Tier 2 General visa regime.
 The rules on what can be included in the minimum salary for Skilled Worker visa are different to what could be counted towards minimum pay for the Tier 2 General visa.

-To start with, the minimum pay for Skilled Worker has to be the highest of the following: £25,600, £10.10 per hour, or the Soc Code minimum.
+To start with, the minimum pay for Skilled Worker has to be the highest of the following: £25,600, £10.10 per hour (as of 12/04/2023 the minimum yearly salary is £26,200 and minimum hourly rate £10.75), or the Soc Code minimum.
 There are few exceptions when lower salary can be paid.
 We explain this in more detail here.
 We also prepared a calculator to help sponsor employers and applicants to assess the government fees for Skilled Worker visa.

 What can be included in minimum salary for Skilled Worker